mincongzhang/mincongzhang.github.io/_posts/Lint/2016-05-17-linked-list.md

 tags: ["C++","算法"]
 ---

+NOTE: what I learnt in lists:
+Either in partition or merging, don't need to do the in place swap shit.
+Just create a new list node and append to the end of it.

 ### Remove Nth Node From End of List
 Given a linked list, remove the nth node from the end of list and return its head. http://www.lintcode.com/en/problem/remove-nth-node-from-end-of-list/